Velocity dispersion functions of pressure-supported galaxies in EAGLE simulations with varying active galactic nucleus feedback: Discussion

 Figure \ref{fig:delMstarz} (b) displays the resulting stellar mass growth at $z < 1$.
 Galaxies in EAGLE-NoAGN show a significant mass growth compared to galaxies in other EAGLE simulations.
 The significant growth of stellar mass within 10 kpc in EAGLE-NoAGN results in excess of $\sigma_{*, z, 10~\rm kpc}$s appeared in the $M_{*} - \sigma_{*, z, 10~\rm kpc}$ relation and the VDF.

 The most significant change in the stellar mass distribution due to the AGN feedback results from the variation in the star formation rate.
-Figure \ref{fig:sSFRz} (a) displays the median specific star formation rate (sSFR) of pressure-dominated galaxies in EAGLE simulations.
-We note that the specific star formation rate is measured within a spherical 10 kpc aperture for the galaxies, instead of the cylindrical aperture as we examined for Figure \ref{fig:delMstarz}.
-The median specific star formation rate (sSFR) of galaxies in EAGLE-NoAGN is higher than that of galaxies in other EAGLE simulations.
-Overall, the sSFR of galaxies decreases over time, but the sSFR of galaxies in EAGLE-NoAGN decreases relatively slowly than for galaxies in other EAGLE simulations.
+Figure \ref{fig:sSFRz} (a) displays the median sSFR of pressure-dominated galaxies in EAGLE simulations.
+We note that the sSFR is measured within a spherical 10 kpc aperture for the galaxies instead of the cylindrical aperture as we examined for Figure \ref{fig:delMstarz}.
+The median sSFR of galaxies in EAGLE-NoAGN is higher than that of galaxies in other EAGLE simulations.
+Overall, the sSFR of galaxies decreases over time, but the sSFR of galaxies in EAGLE-NoAGN decreases relatively slowly compared to that of galaxies in other EAGLE simulations.

-Figure \ref{fig:sSFRz} (b) compares the amount of stellar mass within a 10 kpc spherical aperture increased by in-situ star formation (i.e., $M_{*,~\rm SF, 10~kpc}$) at each redshift.
-To compute the in-situ stellar mass increment, we simply assume a linear variation of the star formation rate of galaxies between each redshift, then we compute the mass of newly formed stars in between the snapshots.
+Figure \ref{fig:sSFRz} (b) compares the amount of stellar mass within a 10 kpc spherical aperture increased by in situ star formation (i.e., $M_{*,~\rm SF, 10~kpc}$) at each redshift.
+To compute the in situ stellar mass increment, we simply assumed a linear variation of the star formation rate of galaxies between each redshift; then we computed the mass of newly formed stars in between the snapshots.
 The median $M_{*,~\rm SF, 10~\rm kpc}$ of galaxies in EAGLE-NoAGN remains constant at $z < 1$, while the median $M_{*,~\rm SF, 10~\rm kpc}$ of galaxies in other EAGLE simulations continuously decrease over time.
 The decrease in $M_{*,~\rm SF, 10~\rm kpc}$ observed in most EAGLE simulations is clearly a result of the reduced availability of cool gas due to AGN feedback.

-Additionally, we examine the ex situ stellar mass growth within a 10 kpc aperture.
+Additionally, we examined the ex situ stellar mass growth within a 10 kpc aperture.
 In the four EAGLE simulations that include AGN feedback, the ex situ mass growth is typically an order of magnitude larger than the in situ mass growth.
 In contrast, galaxies in the EAGLE-NoAGN simulation show comparable in situ and ex situ mass growth at $z < 1$.
-This indicates that the absence of AGN feedback leads to substantial stellar mass growth from internal star formation in the central region, comparable to that driven by mergers or accretion.
+This indicates that the absence of AGN feedback leads to substantial stellar mass growth from internal star formation in the central region that is comparable to that driven by mergers or accretion.